droliva10/Project_4/README.md

 ## Access Policies
 #
 The machines on the internal network are not exposed to the public Internet.
-Only the Jump-box machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP address: My personal IP address
+Only the Jump-box machine can accept connections from the internet.
+Access to this machine is only allowed from the following IP address.
 -  Whitelisted (Personal IP address)

-Machines within the network can only be accessed by the Jump-box through the control node SSH connection.
+Machines within the network can only be accessed by the Jump-box through a control node SSH connection.

 - I have allowed Kirk (Jump-box) access to the Back-end Server Pool and Splunk Enterprise virtual machines.